What You Need To Know About The Latest Big News In The Mueller Russia Investigation

 Stone has said many times that he expects to be indicted but so far no charges have been forthcoming.
 There are indications about potential sealed charges against Assange in the Eastern District of Virginia but no movement on that case, either.

 The Manafort case, on the other hand, appears to have been a blow to Mueller's work and a boost for Trump.
-Not only does the government no longer have the cooperation of one of Trump's closest lieutenants, he was serving, in effect, as a mole for the president and his lawyers.
+Not only does the government no longer have the cooperation of one of Trump's closest lieutenants; he was serving, in effect, as a mole for the president and his lawyers.

 Corsi's withdrawal from his plea negotiations also may be a setback to the Justice Department: If prosecutors believed they could reach an agreement with Corsi that saved them a jury trial and secured another cooperating witness, that has now fallen through.